 Hobbled: 12 — Insert a Weight Rod

-Cut a brass weight bar with a hack saw so that it is 1.5 inches (38.1 mm) shorter than the shade width.
-Insert it between the two stitch lines in the facing strip at the bottom of the shade.
-Close the ends of the pocket with needle and thread by hand.
+stitch lines in the facing strip at the bottom of the shade.
+Close the ends of the

 This shade will be lined.
 It will make use of simple cord “lift lines” with rings.
 There will be ribs on each segment in casings sewn right into the shade itself.
 The edges will be finished with a double folded hem.
 We will build a shade to fit inside the frame of a window.
 That frame measures 46 inches (1168 mm) in width and 45.5 inches (1156 mm) in height.